anoma/ferveo/docs/ferveo.tex.md

 The curve used is BLS12-381. $\mathbb{G}_1$ denotes the prime order subgroup of order $r$ and $\mathbb{F}_r$ is the scalar field of BLS12-381 with prime order $r$.
 The pairing operation is $e(P,Q) : \mathbb{G}_1 \times \mathbb{G}_2 \rightarrow \mathbb{G}_T$.
 The generator of $\mathbb{G}_1$ and $\mathbb{G}_2$ are denoted $G_1$ and $G_2$ respectively.

+Optionally, BLS12-377 may also be implemented.

 Let $\omega$ denote an $W$th root of unity in $\mathbb{F}_r$.

 #### Hashing

 Let $\operatorname{HTC}: \{0,1\}^* \rightarrow \mathbb{G}_1$ be the hash to curve function as specified in RFC https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/

-TODO: details of exact instantiation chosen

 #### Fast subgroup checks

-All subgroup checks of membership in the subgroup $\mathbb{G}_1$ are performed as described in https://eprint.iacr.org/2019/814.pdf
+All subgroup checks of membership in the subgroup $\mathbb{G}_1$ and $\mathbb{G}_2$ are performed as described in https://eprint.iacr.org/2019/814.pdf for performance reasons.

 ### Symmetric Cryptography